AI-Driven Control of Chaos: A Transformer-Based Approach for Dynamical Systems: Results

 Figure~\ref{training_results} presents the training results, where the prediction error decreases as the model receives more data and undergoes further training.
 However, this also significantly increases training time, primarily due to the transformer blocks acting as a bottleneck.
 Training these blocks requires approximately $O(N^2 \cdot d)$ time, where $N$ represents the number of sampled points, and $d$ is the data dimensionality.
 Compared to the computation times of other blocks, the transformer blocks impose the primary constraint on training speed.

-Figure~\ref{SafetyFunctionComparison} illustrates the neural network’s accuracy by comparing the true safety function of a random map with the safety functions predicted by the trained models.
-The neural network predicts the safety function value for a single initial condition at a time.
+Figure~\ref{SafetyFunctionComparison} illustrates the neural network’s accuracy by comparing the true safety function of a map generated randomly with the safety functions predicted by the trained models.
+The neural network predicts the value of the safety function $U_\infty(x_k)$ for a single input state $x_k$.
 To reconstruct the complete safety function, $1000$ initial conditions were sampled from the region $Q$, and the same time series data was used as input for each prediction.
 Networks trained on a larger number of points produce predictions that closely approximate the true safety function, though they tend to slightly underestimate the curve.
 Conversely, models trained on fewer points are more likely to overestimate the safety function.

-In addition to the predicted safety functions, each plot includes a cyan curve representing the maximum control across all initial conditions in $Q$ over $1000$ iterations following the controls suggested by the predicted safety function.
-This maximum control value is by definition, the value of the safety function at that point, and therefore is computed according to Eq.~\ref{Safety_function}, iterating the safety function over this interval and initializing $U_0$ with the predicted safety function.
-Notably, the maximum control typically aligns closely with the true safety function.
+In addition to the predicted safety functions, each plot includes a cyan curve representing the maximum control across all initial conditions in $Q$ over $1000$ iterations following the controls computed with Eq.~\ref{eq_control} at each step and using as $U_\infty$ the predicted safety function.
+Notably, the maximum of the control time series typically aligns closely with the true safety function.
 However, in regions of minimum control, a lower bound emerges where all orbits exhibit the same maximum control value.

-Figure~\ref{SafetyOrbitVsPredictedOrbit} illustrates the observed behavior in an orbit with initial condition $x_n = 0.7$ iterated $1000$ times.
-The safe set is derived from the safety function, where the value of the safety function at the initial condition determines the minimum control needed to keep the orbit controlled indefinitely.
+Figure~\ref{SafetyOrbitVsPredictedOrbit} represents the observed behavior in an orbit with initial condition $x_n = 0.7$ iterated $1000$ times with the control computed with Eq.~\ref{eq_control} at each step.
+The difference between the two time series is due to the method for estimation of the safety function.
+In the horizontal axis, the intervals of the safe set appear in pale yellow.
 The safe set includes all regions in $Q$ where the safety function is less or equal to this value.